Weak convergence of a measure-valued process for social networks: Numerical simulations

 \section{Numerical simulations}

-We explore now the numerical performance of the Monte Carlo algorithm described in Section \ref{sec2} to provide computational validation, better qualify the contribution and strengthen the motivation for the use of interacting particle systems in social networks.
+We explore now the numerical performance of the Monte Carlo algorithm described in Section \ref{sec2} to provide computational validation and better qualify the contribution.
 Particularly, we are interested in understanding the influence of spatial interactions (invitation, affinity, dispersion, etc) on the formation of communities and other aspects of social network dynamics.
 We consider the unit square $\bar{\mathscr{D}}_G=[0,1]^2$ as the virtual space.
 To avoid technicalities arising from irregularities around the borders, we consider $[0,1]^2$ as a torus.
 Therefore, each vertex of the network is characterized by its two spatial coordinates.
 Furthermore, the invitation kernel $k(x,z)$ is fixed to a bivariate normal distribution $N_2(0,\sigma^2I_2)$ where $\sigma>0$ (a dispersion parameter) and $I_2$ denotes the $2\times 2$ identity matrix.
 The affinity kernel $k^{\mathsf{af}}(y)$ follows a bivariate uniform distribution on $[0,1]^2$.
 This choice for the affinity kernel seems somewhat noninformative since using this kernel gives rise to the fact that new recruited vertices by affinity tend to occupy in a equiprobably manner all the space of the unit square and their dispersion is uniformly in the vicinity of present vertices.
 Of course, other choices that take into account the preference for some states in the system can be tested as well but this will be at the expense of additional model complexity.
 Finally, we consider the triangular linear function (\ref{interaction}) for the local affinity function $\mathsf{aff}(\cdot,\cdot)$.
 According to the proposed approach, we can identify the following parameters $\alpha$, $\beta$, $A_{\mathsf{f}} $, $a_\mathsf{f} $ and $\sigma$ that play a significant role in the tuning of the model.